Our next available undergraduate intake is Trimester 1 2027

 Phase 2: In-Person Call-back Audition

 If your Phase 1 recorded audition is successful, you will be invited to attend Phase 2, which will be conducted in-person during audition week.
-Audition week will be held between 23–27 September 2024 and invitations will be sent two weeks prior.
+Audition week will be held between 28 - 30 September 2026.
 These call-back auditions will be held in our studios at the Queensland Performing Arts Centre (QPAC), Brisbane.

 The Phase 2 Call-back audition will cover the following: